A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Introduction

+In addition, our model supports the use of covariates to explain edge formation between nodes of different types \citep{white_murphy_2016, razaee_matched_2019}.
+It incorporates two types of covariates: node-level covariates describe learned group memberships, such as legislators' ideology and partisanship, and bills' policy content or author characteristics in the cosponsorship example.
+Additionally, dyadic covariates predict edge formation directly, relaxing the reliance on latent group structures alone in network generation.
+This capability accommodates theoretically relevant variables defined for pairs of nodes of different types, like whether a legislator belongs to committee(s) a bill was referred to.

+In contrast, many existing modeling approaches force researchers to adopt a two-step analytic strategy, conducting standard regression analyses of network model outputs \citep[e.g.][]{maoz_etal_2006, handcock2007,zhang_community_2008, cao2009, tam_cho_legislative_2010,battaglini_etal_2020}.
+The few approaches that could accommodate bipartite networks and both nodal and dyadic covariates either require changing the inferential goal \citep[e.g., identifying the ``backbone'' of a network; see][]{neal2014backbone}, lack available software implementations (e.g., the otherwise excellent AME model of \citeauthor{hoff2021additive}, \citeyear{hoff2021additive}), or suffer from issues inherited from their unipartite counterparts (e.g., the bipartite ERGM model \citeauthor{agneessens2004}, \citeyear{agneessens2004}, implemented in the R package \texttt{ergm}, can experience severe practical issues of degeneracy and misspecification).
+Our model offers a single-step, comprehensive approach to network analysis with well-behaved posterior distributions, facilitating applied research testing group roles in network formation or predicting new actor behaviors.

-One disadvantage of MMSBM-type network models is that a fully Bayesian inference strategy relying on Markov chain Monte Carlo simulation is computationally too expensive for networks of medium or large size.
-To overcome this problem, we follow the computational strategy used in the existing methodological literature and develop a computationally efficient variational Bayes approximation to our model's collapsed posterior using stochastic optimization \citep{teh_collapsed_2007,airoldi2008,hoffman_etal2013,gopalan_blei2013,oliv:prat:imai:22}.
-We implement this fitting algorithm in the open-source software package {\tt NetMix} \citep{olivella_etal_2021} so that other researchers can use the proposed model in their own research.
+One disadvantage of \texttt{MMSBM}-type network models is that a fully Bayesian inference strategy relying on Markov chain Monte Carlo simulation is computationally prohibitive for networks of medium or large size.
+To overcome this, we follow the computational strategy used in the existing methodological literature and develop a computationally efficient variational Bayes approximation to our model's collapsed posterior using stochastic optimization \citep{teh_collapsed_2007,airoldi2008,hoffman_etal2013,gopalan_blei2013,oliv:prat:imai:22}. \if0\blind{ We implement this fitting algorithm in the open-source software package {\tt NetMix} \citep{olivella_etal_2021} so that researchers can use the proposed model in their own research. }\fi \if1\blind {We implement this fitting algorithm in an open-source software package for R so that researchers can use the proposed model in their own research.} \fi

-Using our proposed approach, we study the patterns of legislative cosponsorship during the 107th Congress of the U.S. Senate, modeling the two-mode network connecting Senators to legislation (or ``bills'').
-Our model identifies a group of senators who collaborate across party lines to cosponsor a certain type of bills.
-The unipartite version of the model fails to detect this pattern.
-Specifically, we identify the important role played by up-and-rising junior senators from both parties in generating cross-aisle collaboration.
-In addition, the model shows that after senator Jeffords' split from the Republican party and the events on 9/11, the senate becomes more collaborative on security-related legislation.
-We also identify the critical role of committee memberships, and find evidence of bill-specific norms of reciprocity in cosponsorship --- a phenomenon that would be lost if we focused on aggregate network measures.